HexGuardSec/windows-internal-it-lab/README.md

 ## 🎯 Purpose

-This lab complements Linux-focused projects by demonstrating the ability to operate in a **mixed Linux / Windows internal IT environment**, which is extremely common in real enterprises.
+This lab portfolio complements Linux-focused projects by demonstrating the ability to operate in a **mixed Linux / Windows Internal IT environment**, which is extremely common in real enterprises.

-It is designed to serve as a **practical portfolio** for junior-level Internal IT or System Administration roles, emphasizing:
+It is designed to serve as a **practical and professional portfolio** for junior-level:
+- Internal IT Engineers
+- System Administrators
+- SOC Tier 1 analysts

+with an emphasis on:
 - operational mindset
 - security awareness
 - structured documentation